 - Cheeks.
-Dermal fillers can plump cheeks and fill in shallow or hallow regions that are commonly due to genetics, aging or fat loss.
+Dermal fillers can plump cheeks and fill in shallow or hollow regions that are commonly due to genetics, aging or fat loss.

 - Lips.
 If you are looking to fix a thin upper lip or want fuller lips, dermal fillers are great for plumping, contouring and shaping.

 Some off-label uses for dermal fillers include:

 - Under the eyes.
-Dermal fillers are administered to the tear troughs to eliminate those dark circles that come with aging.
+Dermal fillers can eliminate dark circles under the eyes that are a result of aging.

 - Earlobes.
 Gravity, volume loss and heavy earrings eventually cause the earlobes to sag, but facial fillers can restore the natural appearance of your ears.

 - The hands.
 As we age, our hands become thin and wrinkled, which is the result of a loss of collagen.
-Dermal fillers can be used to restore the volume loss.
+Dermal fillers can be used to restore this volume loss.

 Botox and Dermal Filler Training at National Laser Institute

-Our CE/CME courses are designed to prepare doctors, nurses and medical professional to perform Botox, dermal fillers and other cosmetic injectable treatments in any medical setting!
+Our CE/CME courses are designed to prepare physicians, nurses and medical professional to perform Botox and dermal fillers in any medical setting!

-Each course is split between classroom education and clinical hands-on training.
-In the classroom, students will learn things like proper injection techniques, facial anatomy and patient selection.
-During clinical hands-on training, students are broken into small groups and have the opportunity to work on a variety of scheduled clients in a luxury retail medical spa setting in order to gain real world experience.
+In the classroom, students learn things like proper injection techniques, facial anatomy and patient care.
+During clinical hands-on training, students are broken into small groups and work on scheduled clients in a luxury retail medical spa setting in order to gain real-world experience.